Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Multi-dimensional interpolation theorems on cones

 \subsection{Tensorisation}

-We know that if the spectral density $ \s$ of a 1D random measure $ \M$ has a gap, or more weakly if its logarithmic integral diverges, then $ \M$ is perfectly interpolable from the (discrete) half line.
+We just saw that if the spectral density $ \s$ of a 1D random measure $ \M$ has a gap, or more weakly if its logarithmic integral diverges, then $ \M$ is perfectly interpolable from the (discrete) half line.
 We shall generalise this result on $ \e^{d}$:

-\begin{proposition} $ \M$ is perfectly interpolable from the orthant $ \e_{ -}^{ d}$ if where each $ \S_{ i}$ is a symmetric non-negative measure on $ \hat \e$ satisfying \eqref{eq:wiener},\eqref{eq:integr-SF-general}. \end{proposition} This is related to the fact that $ (\e^d_-)^{ c}$ forms a uniqueness pair with any $ B\subset \hat \e^{ d}$ having a gap in each coordinate, see Section \ref{sec:AP}.
+\begin{proposition} $ \M$ is perfectly interpolable from the orthant $ \e_{ -}^{ d}$ if where each $ \S_{ i}$ is a symmetric non-negative measure on $ \hat \e$ satisfying \eqref{eq:integr-SF-general} and \eqref{eq:wiener}. \end{proposition} This is related to the fact that $ (\e^d_-)^{ c}$ forms a uniqueness pair with any $ B\subset \hat \e^{ d}$ having a gap in each coordinate.
 This proposition is proved at Section \ref{sec:prf-prop-1} .